creationix/brozula/README.md

 # Status

 This project is not done.
-I just started it last weekend while I was at Lua Workshop 2012 in DC.
+I just started it while I was at Lua Workshop 2012 in DC.
 Currently it can parse nearly all luajit bytecode and execute a subset of the lua language.
 This is not a lua -> bytecode compiler.
 You'll need the luajit binary to do that part of the conversion.
+[Performance][] seems pretty good so far in initial benchmarks.
+Only time will tell how this scales.

 # Installing